marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Maryland’s Public Information Act protects divorce files from public scrutiny.
 Divorce records are accessible only to the spouses involved in the case and representatives of either spouse.
 The public cannot access any part of a divorce record, uncontested or not.

-How Do I Get a Copy of my Divorce Decree in Maryland?
+How Do I Get a Copy of My Divorce Decree in Maryland?

 • Representative of the couples.